 How long do we retain your personal information?

-Where records are required for investigation by law enforcement, where they will be retained for as long as required by the Constable or competent authority; or
+- Where records are required for investigation by law enforcement, where they will be retained for as long as required by the Police or any competent authority; or

 If you have been unsuccessful in applying for a job with us, we will retain your information for a maximum of 6 months unless you give us permission to retain it for longer.